Grothendieck rigidity and virtual retraction of higher-rank GBS groups: Introduction

 In this paper, we also restrict our attention to the class of finitely generated groups that are equipped with a graph of groups structure.
 In particular, we consider the class of groups that split as a finite graph of groups such that all vertex and edges groups are isomorphic to $\Z^n$.
 These groups are also called \textit{rank $n$ generalized Baumslag-Solitar groups ($GBS_n$ groups)}.
 We remark that, since the underlying graphs of these groups are finite, each $GBS_n$ group is finitely generated and hence finitely presented. $GBS_n$ groups have been studied in many aspects such as hierarchically hyperbolicity \cite{J25}, subgroup separability \cite{GBSn} and $C^{\ast}$-simplicity \cite{XWY25}.
 It is known that a $GBS_n$ group is residually finite if and only if it is either a strictly ascending HNN-extension of $\Z^n$ or virtually $\Z^n$-by-free (see \cite[Theorem 3.1]{GBSn}).
 We note that, for all ascending HNN-extensions of finitely generated free groups, Jaikin-Zapirain and Lubotzky showed that they are Grothendieck rigid \cite{ZL25}.
 In this paper, we showed that every strictly ascending HNN-extension of $\Z^n$ is Grothendieck rigid (see Proposition \ref{prop: HNN GR}).
 As an application, we have the following result.

 \begin{thm} Every residually finite $GBS_n$ group is Grothendieck rigid. \end{thm}

 Next, we study property (VRC) for $GBS_n$ groups.
 Recall that if $G$ is a group, a subgroup $H$ is a \textit{virtual retract} of $G$, denoted $H\leq_{vr} G$, if there is a finite index subgroup $K$ of $G$ with $H\leq K$ and a homomorphism $\phi: K \rightarrow H$ which is the identity map when restricted to $H$.
 A group $G$ has \textit{property (VRC)} if every cyclic subgroup is a virtual retract of $G$.
+Property (VRC) is very useful for studying the profinite topology on groups.
 It is known that a virtual retract of a residually finite group is closed in the profinite topology (see \cite[Lemma 2.2]{Min21}).
 Therefore, property (VRC) implies that the group is cyclic subgroup separable.
 Property (VRC) have been studied in particular in the class of groups that are equipped with a graph of free abelian groups structure (see \cite{Min21}, \cite{UM251},\cite{UM252},\cite{WY25}).
 As for $GBS_n$ groups, we have the following result.

 \begin{thm} Let $G$ be a $GBS_n$ group.
-Then $G$ has (VRC) if and only if it has trivial monodromy. \end{thm}
+Then $G$ has (VRC) if and only if it has finite monodromy. \end{thm}